Heating your home

-World Health Organisation guidelines recommend a minimum temperature of 18˚C during the day, or a minimum of 20˚C for more vulnerable groups like children, the elderly and people who are ill.
+World Health Organisation guidelines recommend a minimum temperature of 18˚C in houses, or higher for more vulnerable groups like children, the elderly and people who are ill.
 This recommendation applies to all occupied rooms in your house.

 Before looking at heating options, sort out your insulation - you'll be able to use a smaller heating system and your home will be cheaper and easier to heat.

 For larger rooms that you want to heat regularly, like a living room, it’s worth paying a bit more upfront for a fixed heater with lower running costs and more heat output than a small electric heater can provide.
-This could be a modern wood or wood-pellet burner, an ENERGY STAR qualified heat pump, or an ENERGY STAR qualified flued gas heater.
+This could be a modern wood or wood-pellet burner, an energy efficient heat pump, or a four-star qualified flued gas heater.